ff6f8d68/IPNMT-2/README.md

 Commands must be entered exactly as specified.
 Incorrect usage or missing arguments may result in errors or unintended behavior.
 Some commands require sudo privileges.
 License
-## info

-how well and how this tool runs depents on your OS

-i got the idea from here: https://youtu.be/Xv6U2I7Fj_o?t=780